portfors-lab/sparkle/doc/ref/api.rst

 GUI Structure
 -------------
 The Qt_ framework was chosen to build the GUI for this project.
 The project was developed using the PyQt package for the Python bindings.
 The layout of the main GUI window, as well as dialogs and other pieces, were created using Qt Designer.
 This creates a XML file that can be used to automatically generate the python code using a script that comes with the PyQt package.
-These files have the extention .ui.
+These files have the extension .ui.
 By convention, all the auto-generated python UI files end in "_form.py".
 The main UI class :class:`MainWindow<sparkle.gui.control.MainWindow>` holds a reference to an :class:`AcquisitionManager<sparkle.run.acquisition_manager>`, and the GUI gathers inputs from the user to feed to this main backend class.
 The Main GUI window mostly contains a lot of widgets that serve as editors for underlying stimuli classes or for plotting data.
 It also contains inputs to set the acquisition parameters, such as window size, samplerate, channel number, etc.

 The views noted above are often contained in editor widgets.
 There is also an inheritance hierarchy for these editor widgets.
 (Discussed in the next section)